goombalab/goombalab.github.io/_posts/2025-07-08-tradeoffs.md

 (More abstractly, these belong to a larger family of attention variants that make *[structured approximations](https://arxiv.org/abs/2405.21060)* to the quadratic attention matrix<d-cite key="dao2024transformers"></d-cite>, any of which would have similar properties, I think.)
 Because of lacking a token-level cache, these models would not have the same weakness and would instead inherit properties much closer to SSMs.

-Incidentally, this is another more subtle reason why I somewhat prefer using "state space model" or "recurrent model" as a descriptive term over "linear attention".<d-footnote>(I still like the term linear attention though for interesting theoretical connections as well as the historical significance.)</d-footnote>
+Incidentally, this is another more subtle reason why I somewhat prefer using "state space model" or "recurrent model" as a descriptive term over "linear attention".<d-footnote>I still like the term linear attention though for interesting theoretical connections, as well as the historical significance.</d-footnote>
 To me, the term "attention" is *characterized* by maintaining a token-resolution state and having access to individual elements -- in other words, being able to **pay attention** to a single token.
 {% enddetails %}